laanp/Icarus_Mods_Separated/laanp-ItemFinder_Readme.md

-laanp-ItemFinder_v1_w246_P.pak
+laanp-ItemFinder_v1_w247_P.pak
 ----------------------------------------------------------------------
 Mod Version: 1

-Compatible with Icarus Version: Rev. 3.0.24.156115 (Week: 246)
+Compatible with Icarus Version: Rev. 3.0.25.156508 (Week: 247)

 ## Description:
 Mod that provides ability to search all storage/bench locations for specified items and add custom names to these locations.

 ## Mod Details:
-- Works in single player mode, as well as hosted multiplayer & dedicated server environments.
+- Works in single player mode only!
+Hosted multiplayer & dedicated server environments not fully supported.
 - Works on all maps including Open Worlds, Missions and Outposts (including all DLC)
 - Mod is accessible in the player crafting menu.
 - Place the mod in your quickbar and select it, then LMB to activate the "Pete's Item Finder" menu.